a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 The Benefits!

-The team at Little Learners explained that the term ‘alliteration’ made this simple prephonic skills sound more complicated than it actually is.
+The team at Little Learners explained that the term ‘alliteration’ made this simple prephonic skill sound more complicated than it actually is, especially when they explained what the children had been learning to parents.

 Instant Nursery phonics activities for teaching alliteration